rerun-io/rerun/examples/python/depth_guided_stable_diffusion/README.md

 The visualizations in this example were created with the Rerun SDK, demonstrating the integration of depth information in the Stable Diffusion image generation process.
 Here is the code for generating the visualisation in Rerun.

 ## Prompt
-Visualising the prompt and negative prompt
+Visualizing the prompt and negative prompt
 ```python
 rr.log("prompt/text", rr.TextDocument(prompt))
 rr.log("prompt/text_negative", rr.TextLog(negative_prompt))
 ```

 ## Text
-Visualisiong the text input ids, the text attention mask and the unconditional input ids
+Visualizing the text input ids, the text attention mask and the unconditional input ids
 ```python
 rr.log("prompt/text_input/ids", rr.Tensor(text_input_ids))
 rr.log("prompt/text_input/attention_mask", rr.Tensor(text_inputs.attention_mask))